MarcinPolewski/Task-Manager-Project/README.md

 ### What to improve in the future projects
 - separation of concerns - UI components should not less dependent on backend.
 Implement more interfaces

+### Conclusions:
+ - when desigining database, when you can store some thing in separate table, do it.
+   - It makes it more flexible, easier to process(in fact Hibernate handles it automatically)
+ - changing database schema later can be painful

 ### Additional things that I have learned
 - i18n stands for internationalization